 One of the first things you need to be aware of when choosing a payment service provider is PCI DSS compliancy.

-Uptime is also worth looking at to make sure that your payment solution is reliable and doesn’t break down.
+Third, you should take a look at uptime to make sure that your payment solution is reliable and doesn’t break down.

-And make sure that it’s a provider that matches the payment methods of the countries that are your key markets.
+Last but not least, you need to choose a payment provider that will offer the payment methods that you need for your key markets.
 Every country has different preferred payment methods, and some can heavily influence whether customers will churn or convert.

 What do I need to properly set up a payment gateway? #

-The acquirer is a financial institution.
-With an agreement with the acquirer, the merchant is able to process and accept, for example, credit card payments.
+The acquirer is a financial institution that will sign an agreement with you as the merchant, so you are able to process and accept payments for credit cards, etc.

-Once the transaction has been processed, the acquirer will do the payout to the merchant.
+Once the transaction has been processed, the acquirer will payout the transactional sum (minus a fee that usually depends on the specific acquirer and chosen payment methods).

 How does the Frisbii payment gateway help with acquirer agreements? #

-This is one of the things that we help our merchants with on our platform and through our support.
-If you sign up for a service with us and you want to accept, iDEAL or Visa, MasterCard, or SEPA payments, we will help you with the application.
+Both our service team and our platform are actively supporting merchants with acquiring agreements.
+If you sign up for a service with us and you want to accept payments, we will help you with the application.

 You fill out the required data in our product and we will reach out to the acquirers and help with the setup of your acquiring agreements.